okusnadi/openpress/CONTRIBUTING.md

 # Contribution to OpenPress
-A little things you should know.
+A little things you should know before starting contribution.

 ## Reviews
 Every pull requests, or members changes needs to be **reviewed**.